szgaljic/f6/content/docs/foundations/risk.md

 Should the implementation team have foreseen this impending customer base shift?
 Would the increased complexity and development time required for pervasive permissioning throughout the application have been justified, or dismissed as over-engineering at the time?
 Did the business fail to anticipate this future market opportunity, neglecting to allocate funding early enough to make the system nimble and ready to capitalize on it quickly?

-### Multi-Tenancy (SaaS Example)
+### Antiquated UI and Full Rewrite

-[Multi-tenancy](https://en.wikipedia.org/wiki/Multitenancy) is a fundamental architectural decision in SaaS platforms that significantly impacts scalability, operational costs, and security.
-As businesses grow and their user base diversifies, these decisions become even more critical, as they determine how effectively the system can evolve and handle new demands.
+In the fast-evolving world of software, relying on outdated technologies can create significant risks, particularly when those technologies reach the limits of usability, security, or client expectations.
+A once-functional solution can become a critical liability when it no longer aligns with modern requirements or standards.

-Consider a SaaS platform designed for small businesses, where the team initially chose a shared database model for its simplicity and cost-efficiency.
-As the platform gains traction, larger enterprise customers join, demanding more rigorous data isolation, customized features, and guaranteed performance.
-The original model starts to show strain, leading the team to evaluate new approaches.
+Consider a financial services platform built decades ago using Java applets—a technology that was once a cornerstone for creating interactive web applications.
+While the platform initially met client needs and industry standards, it now faces mounting challenges.
+Modern browsers have deprecated support for Java applets due to significant security vulnerabilities, and clients expect a sleek, user-friendly interface that Java applets cannot deliver.
+These gaps have left the company with only one viable option: a full rewrite of the platform using modern web technologies such as Angular or React.

-- **Option 1 - Shared Database Model:** A single database serves all tenants, segregating data using identifiers.
-This approach is cost-effective and simpler to manage but comes with increased risks around data isolation and performance issues.
+- **Option 1 - Patch the Existing Platform:** Invest in short-term fixes to mitigate the most urgent security vulnerabilities and modernize UI elements within the constraints of the current technology.
+This is cost-effective in the short term but unsustainable, as Java applets are no longer supported by major browsers and continue to create security risks.

-- **Option 2 - Database-Per-Tenant Model:** Each tenant has its own database, providing better data isolation and customization options.
-However, this increases operational complexity and costs.
+- **Option 2 - Incremental Replacement:** Begin a gradual transition to a modern framework, replacing portions of the applet-based system with newer components over time.
+This balances cost and effort but risks inconsistencies in user experience and prolonged operational challenges during the transition.

-- **Option 3 - Hybrid Approach:** A hybrid model combines aspects of both, such as grouping smaller tenants into a shared database while providing high-value tenants with dedicated databases.
+- **Option 3 - Full Rewrite:** Commit to rebuilding the platform entirely using modern technologies.
+While this option requires significant upfront investment, it offers long-term scalability, improved security, and a modern user experience that aligns with client expectations.

-Could the team have anticipated the need for enterprise-level features during the early stages of development?
-Would implementing a more flexible, hybrid architecture from the outset have been seen as forward-thinking or over-engineering?
-Did business leaders understand the importance to invest in scaling infrastructure, or lead the team to reactive changes instead of proactive planning?
+Could the original team have foreseen the limitations of Java applets as browser support began to decline?
+Were market trends not be followed closely enough to detect this risk in time?
+Would earlier investments in more adaptable technologies have mitigated the need for a costly full rewrite?
+Did business leaders underestimate the pace of technology evolution and its implications for long-term usability and security?

 ### Workflow Change and Database Access Patterns

 Changes in business workflows can introduce significant risk into the design of underlying technologies, often requiring reevaluation of earlier decisions.
 A common example involves databases, where changes in access patterns can drastically impact performance and cost.

-Consider, a logistics company initially using DynamoDB, an extremely fast yet rigid database, for quick point lookups, such as retrieving the status of individual shipments.
+Consider a logistics company initially using DynamoDB, an extremely fast yet rigid database, for quick point lookups, such as retrieving the status of individual shipments.
 Over time, the company introduced analytics features allowing customers to view trends across all shipments.
 This required broader queries that scanned the entire database, causing costs to skyrocket and performance to degrade.
 The team faced a decision: stick with DynamoDB and optimize queries, migrate to a relational database like PostgreSQL, or use both databases for their respective strengths.

 - **Option 1 - Shared Database Model:** A single database for all tenants segregates data using tenant identifiers.
 This is cost-effective and easier to implement initially but increases risks around data isolation and scalability as the tenant base grows.
 - **Option 2 - Database-Per-Tenant Model:** Each tenant has its own database, offering strong isolation and tailored performance but introducing significant operational complexity and higher costs.